Lockpickers-United/Belt-Ranking-System/karatebelts.md

  * Answer: Most Abus padlocks have two numbers, for example 55/40.
 The first number printed on the lock is the model of lock, and the second number is the width of the lock in millimeters.
 Many of the smaller variants of a model lack some of the security features of the larger variants, so we list the minimum size that we will accept for that belt rank.
 For example, we list the Abus 55/40, we will also accept the 55/45 and 55/50.
 We will not accept smaller variants of the lock listed for that belt rank.
 Variants of the Abus locks that are smaller than the size listed can be assumed to be white belt in rank (we may make some exceptions, but a smaller variant will never be accepted as the listed belt rank of a larger variant.)

 * Question: I asked for special consideration on something and I don't agree with your decision on the matter.
  * Answer: While we honestly make every effort to be accommodating, it is inevitable that there will be disagreements.
 Once you have made your case and the decision has been rendered, it's time to respectfully step away.
 Endlessly trying to convince us of your position is counterproductive and disrespectful.
-Doing so will result a warning.
+Doing so will result in a warning.
 If continued, you will be ineligible for promotion for 30 days.

 ***********************************